dart-dinosaurs/hyred/README.md

 ## Technology

 We built the app using `flutter` and `firebase`.
 In the future we want to incorporate more gcp services to improve and build new features.
 Flutter allowed us to build for `ios` and `android` with a single code base.
 Using Firebase as a `backend-service` allowed us to get the app up and running quickly.

 ---

+## Download

+If you have an android device, you are in luck! you can download the binaries from our [Alpha Release](https://github.com/dart-dinosaurs/hyred/releases/tag/v0.0.1-alpha).

+We have not packaged the application for IOS, sorry!

+---